pcmillerAcme/docs/index.md

 ## /orders/**[#]**/progress

-This resource returns a JSON string containing a 'progress' key:value pair.
+This resource returns a JSON-formatted response containing a 'progress' key:value pair.
 The value of progress is always an integer in the range [0-100].
 Example URL:

      http://service.acme.codes/orders/1444979323_ODFAUQSE/progress